MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/bluemix/mobilefirst-server-using-scripts-lbp/index.md

 1. ./prepareserver.sh
 2. ./startserver.sh

-### Adding analytics server configuration to MobileFirst server
+### Adding analytics server configuration to MobileFirst Server
-If you have setup a Analytics server and want to connect it to this MobileFirst server then edit the fie **mfpfproperties.xml** in the folder **package_root/mfpf-server-libertyapp/usr/config** as specified below.
+If you have setup a Analytics server and want to connect it to this MobileFirst Server then edit the fie **mfpfproperties.xml** in the folder **package_root/mfpf-server-libertyapp/usr/config** as specified below.
 Replace the tokens marked with <> with correct values from yur deployment.

 ```xml
     <jndiEntry jndiName="${env.MFPF_RUNTIME_ROOT}/mfp.analytics.url" value='"https://<AnalyticsContainerGroupRoute>:443/analytics-service/rest"'/>